pasierb/blog/content/post/congratulations-you-are-now-aws-certified.md

 I noticed that teams are spending increasingly more time on infrastructure maintenance and on tasks that could have been automated.

-I treated this as an opportunity to improve my skills, learn something new and help my colleagues.
+I treated this as an opportunity to improve my skills, learn something new, and help my colleagues.

 ## Preparation